jmarti44/List-implementation/README.md

 # List-implementation
-The list class implementation using linked list data structures and algorithms Main.cpp includes a series of a test cases
+The list class implementation using linked list data structures and algorithm.  main.cpp includes a series of test cases